saltict/availproject.github.io/docs/node/0050-avail-bootstrap-node.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This guide provides a step-by-step walkthrough for setting up a Bootstrap Node, which serves as an entry point for light clients in your network.
-Follow the installation and configuration steps below to get your Bootstrap Node up and running.
+This guide provides a step-by-step walkthrough for setting up a bootstrap node, which serves as an entry point for light clients in your network. bootstrap nodes play a vital role in network stability and discoverability.
+They help new nodes join the network, assist in peer discovery, and often serve as a fallback mechanism to maintain network connectivity.

+It's advisable to deploy multiple bootstrap nodes.
+A good rule of thumb is to have at least three to five bootstrap nodes to kickstart a new network.
+Follow the installation and configuration steps below to get your bootstrap node up and running.

 ## Prerequisites